Ménière's & Vestibular UK

 Overview

-Ménière's & Vestibular UK (charity number 297246) was founded in 1984 by Marie B. Nobbs MBE and is the UK's leading charity for people with vestibular (inner ear) disorders causing dizziness and imbalance.
-The organization established its Research Programme in 1998 and has since invested £1.2 million in vestibular research.
+Ménière's & Vestibular UK (charity number 297246) is the UK's leading charity for people with vestibular (inner ear) disorders causing dizziness and imbalance.
+The organisation established its Research Programme in 1998 and has since invested over £1.2 million in vestibular research.
 The charity's mission is to promote and provide care and relief for sufferers from Meniere's syndrome and related vestibular conditions through information provision, support services, and research funding.
-In recent years, the organization changed its name from "The Meniere's Society“ to ”Ménière's & Vestibular UK" to better reflect its broader focus on all vestibular disorders.
+In recent years, the organisation changed its name from "The Meniere's Society“ to ”Ménière's & Vestibular UK" to better reflect its broader focus on all vestibular disorders.
 The charity receives no government or statutory funding and relies entirely on memberships, donations, and fundraising activities.

 Funding Priorities